Big Blue Rocket Limited Broadband Service Terms

 if, despite any improvements we try to make, the speeds you get are less than the “minimum guaranteed access line speeds”, you will be entitled to cancel the service without paying a charge for ending it early – provided you have followed our instructions in trying to resolve the problem.

 Quality of Service.

 We aim to provide a continuous, high-quality service but we do not guarantee either the quality of the service or that the service will be available at all times.
 From time to time faults in the service may occur.
-We will repair these faults in accordance with our agreed response times as laid out at the end of this document.
+We will repair these faults in accordance with our agreed response times.

 If you activate user controls, we do not accept responsibility if, due to a fault in our systems, we are unable to block websites you have elected to bar.
 Where this happens, we will rectify any fault as soon as we can.